 Getreidegasse street in Salzburg

-Many walking trails lead past beautiful cathedrals, and you’ll likely want to step inside for a look.
+Many walking trails like Maria Plain lead past beautiful cathedrals, and you’ll likely want to step inside for a look.

 Some traditional cafés in Salzburg may not have a dress code, but you’ll notice visitors are usually dressed smartly.
 On top of that, Salzburg’s squares often host music festivals — both formal performances and spontaneous ones.